 Denied encounters must also be sent to Blue Shield.
-In addition to all allowable inpatient and hospital outpatient encounter data, denied encounter information must be forwarded by Blue Shield Medicare Advantage plan to CMS for Medicare Advantage members.
+In addition to all allowable inpatient and hospital outpatient encounter data, denied encounter information must be forwarded by Blue Shield Medicare Advantage plan to the Centers for Medicare & Medicaid Services (CMS) for Medicare Advantage members.